Helping millions of people navigate the world of technology.

-Top 6 Ways to Fix 'This Installation Is Forbidden by System Policy' Error in Windows 11
+6 Ways to Fix “This Installation Is Forbidden by System Policy” Error in Windows 11

-The first method is to download and try using a new installer file and then check if the installation completes without an error.
-Re-download the installer file of the app from the official website to avoid any malware problems.
-After that, repeat the following steps:
+Try using a new installer file and then check if the installation completes without an error.
+To avoid any problems, re-download the app’s installer file from the official website.

-Step 2: Navigate to the Downloads section and right-click on the installer file.
-Select the Run as administrator option.
+Step 1: Open File Explorer > navigate to the Downloads section > right-click on the installer file > select Run as administrator.

 Use Another Installer File

-Step 3: The User Account Control window will pop up.
-Click on the Yes button to launch the installer file with administrator rights.
+Step 2: The User Account Control window will pop up.
+Click on Yes to launch the installer file with administrator rights.

 user account control window